 In the effort to prevent lifestyle-related illnesses, Casio, together with the Casio Health Insurance Association, is promoting initiatives that focus on exercise and healthy eating.
-From September to November and from March to May every year, Casio holds a Walking Campaign at sites across Japan to encourage the habit of getting moderate exercise.
-Participants can check their progress and ranking on a special website.
+Employees who have been given special health recommendations for treatment for metabolic issues by a healthcare professional are offered support for lifestyle improvement.
+This is done by having the employee review their lifestyle habits and set personal goals for exercise and diet.
 The employee cafeterias provide healthy menu choices featuring a balance of calories and nutrition.